Reset filters

 Global meta-analysis of urbanization stressors on insect abundance, richness, and traits

 Anthropic stressors are among the greatest concerns in nature conservation.
-Among these, deforestation and urban expansion are major drivers of habitat loss, which is a major threat to biodiversity ...
+Among these, deforestation and urban expansion are major drivers of habitat loss, which is a major threat to biodiversity.
+Insects, the largest and most abundant group of animals, are declining at alarming rates.
+However, ...

 Article GUID: 37543317